 There are many different reasons for the high unemployment rate for military veterans:

 - Employers are not able to translate military work experience and qualifications into civilian terms

 - The need for licensing and official qualifications

 Many veterans have served in roles similar to civilian jobs, but their experience is often overlooked on their resumes.
-Most of them are unable to translate or describe their military experience into civilian terms.
-For instance, a former ADF member who specialises in visual information equipment operation is someone who is qualified to run video teleconferencing equipment.
+Most of them cannot translate or describe their military experience in civilian terms.
+For instance, a former ADF member specialising in visual information equipment operation is qualified to run video teleconferencing equipment.
 Employers are unable to understand such terms on a resume.

 Lack of qualifications or training also plays a big part in unemployment for military veterans.
 Former ADF members may have the necessary skills for a range of tasks, but employers seek educational qualifications to recognise those capabilities.
 This makes it challenging for veterans to transition to regular employment from military service.

 Higher education and further training can be a means to help reduce the unemployment problem for military veterans.
 With enough support, former ADF members can improve their job prospects and expand their employment opportunities.
 Non-profit organisations are working closely with educational institutions and businesses to help veterans find opportunities to learn and translate their skills for civilian employment.

 See and follow our CIS social pages, including Twitter, Facebook, Instagram and Linkedin.